Biohazard Cleanup in San Antonio, Dallas, Fort Worth, & Beyond

 Toxic Liquids (Pesticides, Lighter Fluid, Bleach, Oven Cleaners)

-You may have various toxic liquids lurking inside your home without even realizing it.
+You may have various toxic liquids lurking inside your business without even realizing it.
 We would include pesticides, herbicides, fungicides, gasoline, lighter fluid, paint thinner, laundry bleach, drain cleaners, and lye-based oven cleaners among toxic liquids.
-These can become a safety hazard when they mix with other non-hazardous items in your household trash.
-We recommend considering alternative household cleaning products whenever possible or not buying these kinds of items in bulk to reduce the number of toxic liquids you keep in your house.
+These can become a safety hazard when they mix with other non-hazardous items in your trash.
+We recommend considering alternative cleaning products whenever possible or not buying these kinds of items in bulk to reduce the number of toxic liquids you keep in your commercial space.
 You may be able to recycle empty plastic bottles that once held cleaners if you take certain precautions to rinse them.

 Pool Chemicals Contain Chlorine, Sulfuric Acid, & Muriatic Acid

 There’s no doubt that swimming pools are popular in the state of Texas.
 However, pool chemicals are considered household hazardous waste due to their highly corrosive and reactive properties.
 Many pool chemicals contain chlorine, sulfuric acid, and muriatic acid.
 You shouldn’t dump old pool chemicals in your regular garbage because they’re flammable, often causing chemical fires and explosions in garbage trucks.
 The good news is most pool chemicals have a long shelf life, making it possible to store them safely for many years until you can use them completely.
 Consider donating any unused pool chemicals to another pool owner or returning them to your local pool company.

 Acids & Bases Should Be Neutralized (Diluted) Before Disposal